aosabook/500lines/search-engine/README.md

 it can perform full-text searches of directory trees in your filesystem, like `grep -r` but much faster.
-It's tuned to perform acceptably even on electromechanical hard disks coated with spinning rust.
+It’s tuned to perform acceptably even on electromechanical hard disks coated with spinning rust.